 The Company's \$100.0 million senior secured revolving credit facility currently has a borrowing base of \$60.0 million and its maturity date is February 13, 2009.
 Pursuant to the 2004 indenture governing the senior notes, unless the Company meets a specified consolidated interest coverage ratio test, the level of permitted borrowings under this facility is limited to the greater of \$75.0 million or 20% of the Company's consolidated net tangible assets determined as of the end of the Company's most recently completed fiscal quarter for which internal financial statements are available.
 Borrowings under the revolving credit facility accrue interest, at the Company's option, at either (1) the prime rate announced by Citibank, N.A. in New York, plus a margin of up to 1.0%, or (2) the London Interbank Offered Rate, plus a margin of 1.5% to 3.5%.
-Unused commitment fees are payable quarterly at the annual rate of one-quarter to one-half of one percent on the revolving credit facility, based on the leverage ratio defined by the agreement.
-As of March 31, 2006, the Company had no balance outstanding under the revolving credit facility and had \$60.0 million of credit immediately available under such facility.
+Unused commitment fees are payable quarterly at the annual rate of one-quarter to one-half of one percent of the unused portion of the borrowing base of the revolving credit facility, based on the leverage ratio defined by the agreement.
+As of June 30, 2006, the Company had no balance outstanding under the revolving credit facility and had \$60.0 million of credit immediately available under such facility.
 As of such date, seven OSVs and four ocean-going tugs and associated personalty collateralized the revolving credit facility.